jfilizetti/keywalk/README.md

 # Overview

 Various files/directories purpose:

     html/                 - Exported HTML copy of the Jupyter Notebook in case you don't want to use Jupyter notebooks/            - Jupyter notebooks for the bulk of data/analysis and for creating the keyboard GIFs notebooks/images/     - Animated GIFs used in the Jupyter Notebook notebooks/wordlists/  - The wordlists used by the Jupyter Notebooks keywalk.c             - The C version to evaluate wordlists and output the CSVs used by the Jupyter Notebooks keywalk.py            - Original version I started with to evaluate things, but let's face it: python is slow

 ## Setting up the python environment

+Unfortunately the rockyou.txt and rockyou.txt_results file are above the warning and error thresholds for github so right now they are missing from this archive.
+It should be easy enough to recreate them using the steps below.

 bunzip2 the wordlists and result wordlists: